Kaiepi/p6-PSBot/README.md

 The avatar the bot should use.
 Set to null if a random avatar should be used.

+  * Str *status*

+The status the bot should use.
+Set to null if no status should be used.

   * Str *host*

 The URL of the server you wish to connect to.